Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ### Embedding of Python

-Python code can be embedded within Dpdl scripts by using the keyword '**>>python**'.
+Python code can be embedded within Dpdl code by using the keyword '**>>python**'.

-Example Dpdl script with embedded 'Python' code:
+Example Dpdl code with embedded 'Python' code:
 ```python
 println("testing embedding python code")
 println("")